sotrh/learn-wgpu/docs/news/README.md

 ## Fixed panics do to not specifying the correct `usage`

-Wgpu has become more strict about what `BufferUsage`s and `TextureUsage`s are required when performing certain operations.
+Wgpu has become more strict about what `BufferUsage`s and `TextureUsages`s are required when performing certain operations.
 For example int the [Wgpu without a window example](/intermediate/windowless/), the `texture_desc` only specified the usage to by `COPY_SRC`.
 This caused a crash when the `texture` was used as a render target.
 Adding `OUTPUT_ATTACHMENT` fixed the issue.

 ## Updating Winit from 0.20.0-alpha5 to 0.20